-Should you need help understanding your course curriculum; earning your undergraduate degree or your Master of Science in accounting, or even in preparation of taking your CPA exam, your Superprof tutors are there for you.
+Should you need help understanding your course curriculum; earning your undergraduate degree or your Master of Science in accounting, or even in preparation of taking your CPA exam to become an accountant in Leeds, your Superprof tutors are there for you.

 And, once you’ve gotten really good at finance and accounting; gotten some bookkeeping and accounting experience under your belt – proven yourself in the business world…

 Who knows?
 You might even consider entrepreneurship: starting a business of your own!